Cancer Research UK logo.

 You talk to a counsellor who is trained to listen and help you explore your thoughts and feelings.
 You may have practical issues and want some help to sort them out.

 The counsellor may not use a particular method here.
-They won't tell you what to do, but they will listen to you carefully and help you find the best solutions for you.
+They won't tell you what to do, but they will listen to you carefully and help you think about the best solutions for you.
 For counselling to work well, it is important that you have a trusting and safe relationship with your counsellor.
+This may take time to build and may need to be talked about.

 Cognitive Behavioural Therapy (CBT)